wenanoshe/pomo-san/README.md

-# pomo-san
+# Pomo-san

-A simple and practice pomodoro app with usefull tools
+A simple and practice pomodoro to improve your productivity

+This app is developed in ReactJs with the PWA feature